skggm/skggm/README.md

 can make use of this through either the `n_jobs` or `sc` (sparkContext) parameters.

-Since these are the most naive integrations with these packages, it is not possible to enable parallelism on all three of objects simultaneously when they are being composited together.
+Since these are naive implementations, it is not possible to enable parallelism on all three of objects simultaneously when they are being composited together.
 For example, in this snippet:

     model = ModelAverage(
         estimator=QuicGraphLassoCV(